Mbombe 6

 The Mbombe 6 is a mine-protected, high-mobility armoured fighting vehicle produced by Paramount Group from South Africa that was launched in 2010.
-"Mbombe" is named after an African warrior.
+"Mbombe" is named after a Zulu warrior.

 Vehicle specifications

 The Mbombe 6's unladen weight is 16 tonnes.
 Its maximum combat weight is 27 tonnes with a crew of 11.
 It has 6x6 wheel drive for use on different kinds of terrain.
 Its maximum speed is 100 km/h; its range is 700 km.

 The Mbombe 6 has a 300 kW Cummins ISBe4 diesel engine and an Allison 6 speed automatic transmission.

 Armour

 The Mbombe 6 hull meets STANAG 4569 Level 4, which means the vehicle can withstand a 10 kg TNT blast under its hull or any wheel station.
 As standard, the Mbombe 6 can protect its crew against Rocket-propelled grenades, while additional modules protect against IEDs, up to 50 kg TNT at 5 metres.